 26. Suggest your page to your email contacts.
 Send a brief email inviting your contacts to connect with your business on Facebook.

 27. While hashtags may not work as well on Facebook as they do on Twitter, they can still be a good way to attract new fans.
-One of the best strategies is to use popular hashtags when posting about breaking news or other trending topics.
+One of the best strategies is to use popular hashtags when posting about breaking news or other trending topics.28.
+It seems like nearly everyone is taking advantage of popup boxes on their websites these days.
+Join the club, and set yours up so that it cycles between asking visitors to join your email list and like your Facebook page.

 29. Add a link to your Facebook page in your email signature.
 It never hurts to let your connections know about another way they can connect with you.